QiYunjia/OPENGL-Christmas-Village/README.md

 # Christmas-Village

-##Introduction
+## Introduction
-The task for Assessment 2 is to create a 3D scene using the knowledge acquired in computer graphics.
 My design concept aims to develop an interactive Christmas scene, allowing users to experience the festive atmosphere.
 Christmas encompasses various elements, making it an excellent opportunity to showcase the graphics techniques and OpenGL functions covered in the course.